-For this choice cut flower’s plentiful show of large, vividly violet-hued blooms embellishing tall spikes, and its vigorous stature, many gardeners consider ‘Arendsii’ to be among the best of the late-flowering Aconitums.
+For this choice cut flower’s plentiful show of large, vivid azure-violet blooms embellishing tall spikes, and its vigorous stature, many gardeners consider ‘Arendsii’ to be among the best of the late-flowering Aconitums.
 Broadly segmented, deep green leaves have a lustrous, leathery quality.
-Plant Kniphofia ‘Incandesce’ nearby and enjoy a late summer splash of color.
+Plant Kniphofia ‘Tawny King’ nearby and enjoy a late summer splash of color.

 Blooms July–early October

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.